nmitsou/CarND-Behavioral-Cloning-P3/README.md

 In short the comma.ai deep learning model consists of a sequence of three convolution layers and ELUs.
 The output of this network is flattened and passed into a neural network with one hidden layer and drop-out and ELU layers between the input hidden and hidden output layers.

 The architecture of the network is shown below:

 ![png](images/model.png)

 ## Data collection

 To train the network, I used the dataset provided by udacity.
-I collected additional data mostly on cases where the car failed to drive autonomously (turns).
+I collected additional data mostly on cases where the car failed to drive autonomously (e.g. on turns).

 ## Data evaluation